basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 counter = Riak::Crdt::Counter.new counters, 'traffic_tickets', 'counter_bucket'

 # Alternatively, the Ruby client enables you to set a bucket type as being
-# globally associated with a Riak datatype.
+# globally associated with a Riak Data Type.
 The following would set all
 # counter buckets to use the counter_bucket bucket type:

 Riak::Crdt::DEFAULT_BUCKET_TYPES[:counter] = 'counter_bucket'